oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

       - The names of the data roles granted to the application.
       - Optional
     * - ``attributes``
-      - The names of the end user context attributes.
-These can be used in predicates when defining data grants.
+      - Attribute name-value pairs provided by the application for an END USER CONTEXT declared in the database.
+The name-value pairs for each context must conform to the JSON schema of that END USER CONTEXT.
+These pairs are associated with fully qualified END USER CONTEXT names, using the format ``{schema}.{name}``, where ``schema`` is the database schema in which the context is declared and ``name`` is the name of the END USER CONTEXT.
+The database does not recognize unqualified END USER CONTEXT names.
+The attribute values can be referenced at runtime by authorization policies, for example in data grant predicates, and application logic.
       - Optional

-All parameters and values listed above are used by the plugin to create an end user security context.
+All parameters and values listed above are used by the plugin to create an end-user security context payload.
 The plugin implementation can be seen in `plugins/end_user_sec_provider.py <https://github.com/oracle/python-oracledb/ blob/main/src/oracledb/plugins/end_user_sec_provider.py>`__.